-In the event that only one spouse is liable for the debt and you filed a joint income tax return you will receive a Notice of Hold on Income Tax Refund or Credit letter with a Non-Obligated Spouse form to complete and return within 30 days from the date on the accompanying letter to the Michigan Department of Treasury.
+In the event that only one spouse is liable for the debt and you filed a joint income tax return you will receive a Notice of Hold on Income Tax Refund or Credit letter with an Income Allocation for Non-Obligated Spouse form to complete and return within 30 days from the date on the accompanying letter to the Michigan Department of Treasury.
 Read more about Non-Obligated Spouse.

 Updates may be obtained by using the Check My Income Tax Info site.

 For specific information about your account and the debt owed, contact the Office of Collections at 517-636-5265.